GrimmReaper1O1/questionnaire_comercial/README.md

 Hint
 However is one of the words to use with the semi-column.

 I need you to buy; milk, poultry, sour dough bread, coffee, a banjo, beef jerky, chocolate, glasses, wine, outdoor furniture, a jukebox or another kind of stereo, music to play or a spotify subscription, a mobile phone, honey, cake, and about fifty other things.
-We need them for the party; which is your sons by the way.
+We need them for the party; it's is your sons by the way.
 Reply
 Correct!
 You utilize the semi-column at the start of a long list and in between two short sentences in relation to each other.
 Hint
 A semi-colun is used after a complete sentence with a conjunctive adverb.

-There are administrative functions and a library which if within a class will limit the shown books to the class.
+There are administrative functions and a library, which if within a class will limit the shown books to the class.
-You can alter or fill out the questionnaire in the administrative functions but a subject must be taken down.
+You can alter or fill out the questionnaire in the administrative functions, but a subject must be taken down.
 There is also a way to quickly learn multiplication or at least utilize the times tables for cementation.
-There are three levels of administrative users to primarily protect students and confidential information.
+There are three levels of administrative users to primarily protect students confidential information.
 One is like the administrative assistant who can fill out quesitonnaires only.
 Another can view the recorded test results and search for students given they know their email or name.
 The last is all access.
 There is also an area where books can be uploaded and a style system to update the style of the page.

 Although mostly functional the work is still incomplete and will take some time to get going.
 The quesitonnaire is however completely functional as is the functionallity to fill them.